microservices-api/kubernetes-microprofile-lab/README.md

     ```
 1. Build and tag the Application Docker image:
     ```bash
-    cd ../docker
     docker build -t mycluster.icp:8500/<NAMESPACE>/microservice-vote:1.0.0  -f ApplicationDockerfile .
     ```
-    Replace `<NAMESPACE>` with your username.
+    In above command (as well as in all subsequent commands), replace `<NAMESPACE>` with the unique namespace you created earlier.
 As an example:
     ```bash
     docker build -t mycluster.icp:8500/userX/microservice-vote:1.0.0 -f ApplicationDockerfile .
     ```